-We won't be done by tomorrow, but if we can communicate models for the implementations of extraordinary ideas, if we can produce events that will engage people in cooperation, and if we can confront environmental issues with the force of working together, we may be able to mitigate the pain of the catastrophe that seems to be heading our way and ensure the continuation of a livable Earth for future generations.
+We won't be done by tomorrow, but, looking ahead, if we can communicate models for the implementation of extraordinary ideas, if we can produce events that will engage people in cooperation, and if we can identify, understand, and confront environmental issues with the force of working together, we may be able to mitigate the pain of the catastrophes that seem to be heading our way and ensure the continuation of a livable Earth for future generations.